acsoto/BUAA-Compiler/README.md

 ##### Other

-Calculation type: pop the stack top once or twice, calculate them and push again.
+Calculation type: Pop the stack top once or twice, perform the calculation, and push the result back onto the stack.

-Jump Type: When it's command about jump, just check if the condition is satisfied and change the `eip`.
+Jump type: For jump commands, check if the condition is satisfied and change the `eip` accordingly.

-Function call: as follows
+Function call: As follows

 #### Function call procedure

-First, before function call, there will be some parameters to be pushed into the stack.
-Each will be followed by a `RPARA` command, which memorize the address of the previous variety.
+First, before the function call, parameters are pushed onto the stack.
+Each parameter push is followed by an `RPARA` command, which memorizes the address of the previous variable.

 ```java
 case RPARA: {